eleefulton/Senior-Project/README.md

 This program outputs a .out file for each of the given categories and stores them in the /50-words folder.
 It also creates a combined-50.out file, docs.names file and docs.data for use with the decision tree.
 Once the decision tree has run it will output a docs.dnf file that contains the disjunctive normal form of the decision tree.
+After the network has been trained, the program will output a percentage for how many files out of the testing set it was able to correctly categorize.